iProov/ios/WaterlooBank/Pods/iProov/README.md

 */

 options.network.certificates = [Bundle.main.path(forResource: "custom_cert", ofType: "der")!] // Supply an array of paths of certificates to be used for pinning.
 Useful when using your own proxy server, or for overriding the built-in certificate pinning for some other reason.
-Certificates should be generated in DER-encoded X.509 certificate format, eg. with the command: $ openssl x509 -in cert.crt -outform der -out cert.der options.network.disableCertificatePinning = false	// Disables SSL/TLS certificate pinning to the server.
+Certificates should be generated in DER-encoded X.509 certificate format, eg. with the command: $ openssl x509 -in cert.crt -outform der -out cert.der options.network.certificatePinningDisabled = false	// Disables SSL/TLS certificate pinning to the server.
 WARNING!
 Do not enable this in production apps.

 /*
 	CaptureOptions